 Everyone will have a chance to receive the vaccine.
 But until we have enough vaccines on hand, we MUST continue to support those who are at greatest risk.

 In doing so, we want South Carolinians to understand that decisions concerning who is eligible to receive the vaccine are not about whether one is person or group is more essential than another.
 Every member of our society is essential.
-It’s about who is at greatest threat.
+It’s about who is at greatest risk.
 And until we have enough vaccines available for everyone in our state, we must continue to use data to help guide us.

 To help folks better understand the current vaccine supply and flow in our state, I wanted to take a moment to share with you how much vaccine we have on hand, how much we expect to receive, and how much vaccine has been used our is scheduled to be used.